-Wall Street Breakfast: Supply Chain Security

 Listen on the go!
 A daily podcast of Wall Street Breakfast will be available by 8:00 a.m. on Seeking Alpha, iTunes, Stitcher and Spotify.

-As the U.S. tries to wrestle global supply chains back from China, Taiwan Semiconductor (NYSE:TSM), a major supplier to Apple (NASDAQ:AAPL) and Qualcomm (NASDAQ:QCOM), has confirmed plans to build a $12B chip factory in Arizona.
+As the U.S. tries to wrestle global supply chains back from China, Taiwan Semiconductor (TSM), a major supplier to Apple (AAPL) and Qualcomm (QCOM), has confirmed plans to build a $12B chip factory in Arizona.
 The plant, which would create over 1,600 jobs, will produce the most sophisticated 5-nanometer chips that can be used in high-end defense and communications devices.
-The Trump administration is also in talks with Intel (NASDAQ:INTC) about new foundries.
+The Trump administration is also in talks with Intel (INTC) about new foundries.
 While the company has major manufacturing operations in the U.S., it supplies only its own chips rather than making them for outside customers.

 "These stupid supply chains that are all over the world... and one little piece of the world goes bad, and the whole thing is messed up," President Trump told Fox Business Network's Maria Bartiromo.
 "We shouldn't have supply chains.
 We should have them all in the United States," he added, citing effects of the coronavirus pandemic.
 "My goal is to produce everything America needs for ourselves and then export to the world."